HY$ Here's Your Share · An accountability ledger DAY — · JUL 2026

 Why projections are static

 Khanna and Bilmes figures are static — we update them only when the underlying source publishes a new estimate.
 Faking live updates on projections erodes trust.
 Bilmes' wartime estimates have historically proven low: her 2008 Iraq projection was $3 trillion; the actual figure now exceeds $2T and rising.
-The $1T Iran figure is her current published estimate, not her ceiling.
+She reaffirmed the $1T Iran projection on June 24 and calls the Pentagon's disclosed figures “tip of the iceberg” costs.

 05